CO2 Fire Extinguishers

 Due to the extinguishing agent and delivery method, they are not applicable to A class fires.

-What Colour is a Carbon Dioxide Fire Extinguisher?
+What Colour Is A Carbon Dioxide Fire Extinguisher?

 Carbon dioxide fire extinguishers are red in line with the EN3 manufacturing protocol with 5% being coloured in black.

-How Does a CO2 Fire Extinguisher Work?
+How Does A Carbon Dioxide Fire Extinguisher Work?